 Most of the investments you can hold in a general savings account are also allowed in Stocks and Shares ISA - here is a list of the most common ones:

-Some investments cannot be held in an ISA, but these are fairly uncommon.
-If you are unsure, check on the investments’ Key Investor Information Document (KIID), or contact your ISA provider to ask.
+Some investments cannot be held in an ISA, but these are relatively uncommon.
+If unsure, check on the investments’ Key Investor Information Document (KIID), or contact your ISA provider to ask.

 This means that dividends do not count towards your annual ISA allowance, even if you opt to reinvest them automatically.
-Reinvesting your dividends automatically just means that they will go back into the fund or share that they have been paid from, and they will never actually leave your ISA account.
+Reinvesting your dividends automatically means they will go back into the fund or share from which they have been paid, and they will never actually leave your ISA account.

-With a standard ISA, any money you withdraw will lose its ISA status so if you put it back in, it will count towards your ISA allowance.
-When you withdraw from an ISA you usually need to agree to a declaration confirming you understand this.
+With a standard ISA, any money you withdraw will lose its ISA status, so if you put it back in, it will count towards your ISA allowance.
+When you withdraw from an ISA, you must usually agree to a declaration confirming that you understand this.